mdsummers/mdsummers.github.io/_posts/2025-02-08-aws-sdk-v3-put-object-stream-regression.markdown

 });
 ```

 This worked until `@aws-sdk/client-s3` version 3.726.1.
-However, in 3.729.0 the command fails over a WAN[^1] and the following is written to console:
+However, in 3.729.0 the command fails when the user's request is made over a WAN[^1].
+The following is seen written to the console:
 ```plaintext
 Are you using a Stream of unknown length as the Body of a PutObject request?
 Consider using Upload instead from @aws-sdk/lib-storage.
 ```